Crowd4SDG/crowdnalysis-service/README.md

 docker run -d -p 5000:5000 --env-file service.env crowdnalysis-service
 ```

+> If you run the service on the same host with Pybossa, use the following command instead:
+> ```bash
+> docker run -d -p 5000:5000 --env-file service.env --add-host host.docker.internal:host-gateway crowdnalysis-service
+> ```

 ### Customization
-- Edit the `service.env` file to configure the `PORT` that the service listens on, and set the `-p` option in
+- Edit the `service.env` file to configure the `PORT` that the service listens on and, if you start the service as a
-`docker run` accordingly.
+container, set the `-p` option in `docker run` accordingly.
-- To view the `DEBUG`-level log messages, set the related environment variable to `1` in the same file.
+- To view `DEBUG`-level log messages, set the related environment variable to `1` in the same file.

-> When the service is started by `docker-compose` within Pybossa multi-container set-up,
+> When the service is started by `docker-compose` within the Pybossa multi-container set-up, the environment variables
-> the `etc/crowdnalyis-service.env` file is used instead.
+> are read from the `etc/crowdnalyis-service.env` file instead.

 ## Troubleshoot
 ### Docker image